tnguyen372/ESD112-Jr-Web-Dev-Take-Home/README.md

 3. Make each author and tag clickable.
 When clicked, update the gallery to only show images belonging to the specific author or tag clicked.

 ## Tech Stack:
-Frontend: React, Bootstrap, Axios
+- Frontend: React, Bootstrap, Axios
-Backend: Node.js, Express.js
+- Backend: Node.js, Express.js
-Testing Library: Jest
+- Testing Libraries: Jest, React Testing Library